markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 categories: engage
 ---

 How do you process and post thowsands of tweets in a week?
 This was one of my first projects at Engage; To scrape data and generate tweets for all new records fetched from an external API.
 Your first thought might be to store the data in a database and just remove or flag the record when it has been processed and the tweet has been posted.
 This might work depending on your setup, but it is not a [good solution](http://programmers.stackexchange.com/questions/231410/why-database-as-queue-so-bad).
-A better solution is to use a work queue system, like [Beanstalkd](http://kr.github.io/beanstalkd/) to solve the problem.
+A better solution is to use a work queue system, like [Beanstalkd](http://kr.github.io/beanstalkd/), to solve the problem.

 > Beanstalk is a simple, fast work queue.
 > Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.

-Lets use the Laravel framework and tools to quickly solve this problem.
-Since Laravel comes a built in queue component that handles multiple queueing services, including Beanstalkd it's easy to setup.
+Lets use the Laravel framework and tools to quickly build something that works.
+Since Laravel comes with a built in queue component that handles multiple queueing services, including Beanstalkd, it's easy to setup.

 Use Composer to add the library for Beanstalkd: